tkdhss111/fortran-table/README.md

 - SQL-like table manipulation
 - All data are stored as character
-- Large size table handling in {inner/left/right}join
+- Large size table handling in {inner, left, right} join
 - No database API is used

 ## Initialization